 Is It Better to Get an All-In-One Computer or a Desktop?

 Traditional tower desktops offer the most upgrade and power flexibility, at the cost of bulk.
-Most towers have generous interior space and full-size motherboards, so you can install one or more (sometimes, many more) secondary storage drives, more RAM in empty slots on the motherboard, and a video card (if the PC doesn’t come with one).
+Most towers have generous interior space and full-size motherboards, so you can install one or more (sometimes many more) secondary storage drives, more RAM in empty slots on the motherboard, and a video card (if the PC doesn’t come with one).
 PC gamers will want to stick with a traditional tower.

-An all-in-one desktop’s big appeal is saving you lots of space, since the PC is built right in with the monitor, with the components living behind the display.
-It comes down to how much you care about the desk area your PC uses up, and whether you happen to be shopping for a desktop monitor at the same time.
+An all-in-one desktop’s big appeal is saving you lots of space since the PC is built right in with the monitor, with the components living behind the display.
+It comes down to how much you care about the desk area your PC uses up and whether you happen to be shopping for a desktop monitor at the same time.
 Budget AIOs with basic feature sets are common, but spending more can gain you some combination of a touch-enabled screen, a panel with a high native resolution, roomier storage, and a more muscular processor.
 Higher-end AIO desktops tend to cater, though, to content creators and productivity-app power users, not gamers.

 Is It Cheaper to Build a PC or Buy One Right Now?

 It depends largely on the kind of desktop you are looking to buy or build.
 At the low end, economies of scale for the components, plus the cost of single Windows 10 or 11 licenses, tend to make buying a prebuilt PC a better deal.
 It’s when you get into the $1,000-and-up zone that building your own starts to make more sense, especially if you can reuse parts from an existing PC build.
+This will all likely remain the case as we’re in a market burdened by substantial shipping tariffs at the time of writing, though building PCs might lose its value luster as individual component sales get taxed as well.

 How Much Does a Good Budget PC Cost?